 Remaining Calm and Professional

 Depositions can get emotionally charged, especially when you’re recounting painful experiences related to your injury.
 However, staying calm and professional is important, even if the opposing attorney tries to provoke you.
 They may ask confrontational questions or attempt to cast doubt on your credibility.
 It’s crucial not to get defensive or argumentative, as this can make you appear less believable.
+How do you know if your deposition went well?
 If you managed to keep your composure, answer questions respectfully, and avoid losing your temper, that’s a positive indicator.

 Over $500 Million